EconometricInstitute/feb22012-programming-website/data/week5/5-maps.md

 In this part, we will discuss the third main type of data structure introduced in the Java Collections framework: the `Map`.
-Maps are very useful and many languages, including Python, provide special syntax to use them in an convenient and easy way.
-In this section we first consider how `Map` work and are implemented in the Collections framework, and then consider some practical examples of how they can be used.
+Maps are very useful and many languages, including Python, provide special syntax to use them in a convenient and easy way.
+In this section we first consider how `Map`s work and are implemented in the Collections framework, and then consider some practical examples of how they can be used.